 - Gym rats with Amazon Music HD will find a good pair of TWS earbuds in the Amazon Echo Buds (2nd Gen), as they offer water resistance and voice control.

-What are the Amazon Echo Buds (2nd Gen) like?
+What is the Amazon Echo Buds (2nd Gen) like?

 It’s clear that Amazon doesn’t want anyone to mistake its product for the AirPods.
 Don’t get us wrong, AirPods are fine, but they’re not exactly the product you want to emulate when you need water resistance, isolation, or a snug fit.
 In those regards, the Amazon Echo Buds (2nd Gen) is the complete opposite of the eponymous Apple earphones—and that’s a good thing.